varabyte/kobweb/README.md

 * It is easy to set up a new project and get things running quickly.
 * The live reloading flow is pretty nice, and you'll miss it when you switch to projects that don't have it.
 * It supports generating pages from Markdown that can reference your Composable code.
-* While it's not quite server-side rendering, you can export static pages which will get hydrated on load.
+* While it's not quite a server-side rendering, you can export static pages which will get hydrated on load.
 * A huge range of CSS properties are supported, along with support for style variables and animations.
-* You can use the `Modifier` builder for a significant number of css properties.
+* You can use the `Modifier` builder for a significant number of CSS properties.
-* Silk components are color mode aware and support responsive behavior.
+* Silk components are color-mode aware and support responsive behavior.
 * There are quite a few widgets available, and it's easy to create your own.

 However, there's always more to do.

 * I'm trying to add support for every stabilized CSS property, but some are still missing, especially less common ones.
-(You can use a fallback for such cases in the meanwhile).
+(You can use a fallback for such cases in the meantime).
 * There are still a handful of widgets planned to be added.
 * A lot of detailed documentation is planned to go into the Kobweb site (linked just above) but it isn't done yet.

 I think there's enough there now to let you do almost anything you'd want to do, as either Kobweb supports it or you can escape hatch to underlying Compose HTML / Kotlin/JS approaches, but there might be some areas where it's still a bit DIY.
-It would be great to get real world experience to hear what issues users are actually running into.
+It would be great to get real-world experience to hear what issues users are actually running into.

 So, should you use Kobweb at this point?
 If you are...

 * playing around with Compose HTML for the first time and want to get up and running quickly on a toy project:
     * **YES!!!** Please see the [connecting with us▼](#connecting-with-us) section below, we'd definitely love to hear from you.
-It's still a good time if you'd want to have a voice in the direction of this project.
+It's still a good time if you want to have a voice in the direction of this project.
 * a Kotlin developer who wants to write a small web app or create a new blog from scratch:
     * **Probably!** I hope if you evaluate Kobweb at this point, you'll find a lot to like.
 You can get in touch